195 Supply Chain Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Pipeline

-- Also known for delivery, and for growing their company to be nation-wide, logistics company UPS actually stands for what?
+46. Known for delivery and growing the logistics company to be nationwide, UPS actually stands for what?

 Answer: United Parcel Service